duality-labs/hapi-indexer/README.md

 - should respond quickly
 - should work simply and be easy to understand
 - serve entire UI user base with a few indexer instances
-- should be able to cache content easily for serving many indentical requests
+- should be able to cache content easily for serving many identical requests
 - depend only on the chain
   - all other dependencies (on centralized storage, or other indexer instances) are points of failure that should be avoided